ShahbazAnsari07/SQL/README.md

 # SQL
-This repo contains all about Structured Query Language.
+This repository consist all about Structured Query Language and Databases.